solana-foundation/solana-improvement-documents/proposals/0083-relax-entry-constraints.md

 2. one transaction requires a write-lock, and the other requires a read-lock on the same account.

+Tick entries are defined as entries that contain no transactions.

 ## Detailed Design

 Currently, if a transaction entry within a block contains transactions that